rimeto/ts-optchain/README.md

 The developer can then build + transform via the command line, webpack, ts-node, etc. Please see the [usage instructions](https://github.com/cevek/ttypescript#how-to-use).

-Using the custom transformer, the code:
+After setup, the code:

 ```typescript
   const obj: T = { /* ... */ };
   const value = oc(obj).propA.propB.propC(defaultValue);
 ```

-...will be transformed to:
+...will be automatically transformed to:

 ```typescript
   const value =